 If you are heading off to South Africa and have a few safaris included in your itinerary you may be wondering what to pack.
 This post will help you with all the info you need.

-Thinking about what to bring on safari in South Africa is important so you only pack what you need.
+Thinking about what to bring on safari in South Africa is important so you only pack the safari clothing that you need.
 I spent many years living in South Africa and Botswana and took numerous game drives (safaris) so I have a good idea of what to wear on safari in South Africa.

 In this article I will help you put together your perfect wardrobe to ensure you have exactly what you need for your trip.

-I would also strongly advise not buying a whole safari themed wardrobe full of new clothes.
-Nothing screams tourist more that people climbing aboard the jeep wearing pith helmets and dressed head to foot in khaki.
+I would also strongly advise not buying a whole safari-themed wardrobe full of new clothes.
+Nothing screams tourist more than people climbing aboard the jeep wearing pith helmets and dressed head to foot in khaki.